 This contributes to the company’s rapid decision-making, which in turn results in a faster response to the needs of the customers.

 Information obtained from constant customer engagement is what drives their energy, focus, training, employee education, and management.

 As for creating optimal solutions for people, playing on their strength as a sales-and-logistics company, Dell continues to be a remarkable product integrator.

 So instead of dedicating their resources to technology development, they chose to focus on product integration — standing by the cascade of technology’s cost, integrating it on their computers, and selling it at a customer-friendly price.

 Lastly, in Dell, everyone’s (shareholders, customers, employees, managers) insights count.
 The company draws innovative ideas from all the parties involved, especially in terms of problem-solving.

 From there, different perspectives are considered and treated as opportunities for the company to learn and understand how to approach problems and opportunities in a holistic manner.

 Dell teaches us that great innovation culture is customer-centered.

 Moreover, inclusion is necessary for achieving innovation, and that an innovative culture does not necessarily focus on the invention of innovative technologies, but may focus on the innovation of current strengths instead.

-How do we build an innovation culture?
+How to build an innovation culture

 It is pivotal for companies to establish their innovation culture right the first time.